-In the the BE OPTIMAL trial, for PASI90, patients treated with bimekizumab had higher response rates compared with placebo at week 16.
+In the BE OPTIMAL trial, for PASI90, patients treated with bimekizumab had higher response rates compared with placebo at week 16.
 The difference between treatment groups was 56.5% (95% CI, 48.6% to 64.3%; P < 0.001).
 PASI90 results at week 52 indicated that response rates increased in both groups and that there was a similar response between placebo-bimekizumab crossover patients and patients originally randomized to bimekizumab during the active treatment-blind period.

 In the BE COMPLETE trial, for PASI90, patients treated with bimekizumab had higher response rates compared with placebo at week 16.
 The difference between treatment groups was 57.6% (95% CI, 47.6% to 67.6%; P < 0.001).
-A larger proportion of patients in the bimekizumab group compared to the placebo group achieved a PASI90 response for each of the subgroup categories of inadequate response to 1 TNFi (difference versus placebo, 64.4%; 95% CI, 53.6% to 75.3%), inadequate response to 2 TNFis (difference versus placebo, 25.0%; 95% CI, -16.2% to 66.1%), and intolerance to TNFis (difference versus placebo, 49.7%; 95% CI, 18.5% to 80.9%).
+A larger proportion of patients in the bimekizumab group compared to the placebo group had a PASI90 response for each of the subgroup categories of inadequate response to 1 TNFi (difference versus placebo, 64.4%; 95% CI, 53.6% to 75.3%), inadequate response to 2 TNFis (difference versus placebo, 25.0%; 95% CI, -16.2% to 66.1%), and intolerance to TNFis (difference versus placebo, 49.7%; 95% CI, 18.5% to 80.9%).

-Investigator's Global Assessment Score of 0 or 1 and at least 2-grade Reduction from Baseline
+IGA Score of 0 or 1 and at Least a 2-Grade Reduction From Baseline

-In the BE OPTIMAL trial, a larger proportion of patients in the bimekizumab group compared to the placebo group achieved at least 2-grade reduction from baseline in the IGA score at week 16.
+In the BE OPTIMAL trial, a larger proportion of patients in the bimekizumab group compared to the placebo group had at least a 2-grade reduction from baseline in IGA score at week 16.
 The difference between treatment groups was 46.0% (95% CI, 37.1% to 55.0%).
-IGA results at week 52 indicated that the response was maintained in the bimekizumab group and that there was a similar response between placebo-bimekizumab crossover patients and patients originally randomized to bimekizumab during the active treatment-blind period.
+IGA results at week 52 indicated that the response was maintained in the bimekizumab group and that there was a similar response between patients who crossed over from placebo to bimekizumab and patients originally randomized to bimekizumab during the active treatment-blind period.

-In the BE COMPLETE trial, a larger proportion of patients in the bimekizumab group compared to the placebo group achieved at least 2-grade reduction from baseline in the IGA score at week 16.
+In the BE COMPLETE trial, a larger proportion of patients in the bimekizumab group compared to the placebo group experienced at least a 2-grade reduction from baseline in IGA score at week 16.
 The difference between treatment groups was 58.2% (95% CI, 46.7% to 69.8%).